JoshGibsonUOH/ArchOSC-Lab8/README.md

 Now Git is picking up our now files we need to commit them so that they are saved to the repository.

-We do this by using the command: 'git commit –m “A message about the commit here”.'
+We do this by using the command: <code>git commit –m “A message about the commit here”</code>

 This tells git that we are committing the files it currently has on the stage.
 The message you add here should be clear show exactly what changes you are making to the repository.